segmentio/segment-docs/src/connections/destinations/catalog/quantcast/index.md

 We have both web and mobile destinations with Quantcast.
 The two integrations are outlined below.
 Our Quantcast destination code is also open source on GitHub.
 Feel free to check it out: [analytics-ios-integration-quantcast](https://github.com/segment-integrations/analytics-ios-integration-quantcast), [analytics.js-integration-quantcast](https://github.com/segment-integrations/analytics.js-integration-quantcast).

 ## Web Destination
-When you toggle on Quantcast for a website in Segment, this is what happens:

-+ The Segment CDN updates in about 45 minutes, and starts asynchronously loading quant.js onto your page.
+When you enable Quantcast for a website from the Segment web app, your changes appear in the Segment CDN in about 45 minutes, and then Analytics.js starts asynchronously `loadingquant.js` onto your page.
 This means you should remove Quantcast's snippet from your page.

 + Quantcast will automatically start recording data.
 If this is the first time sending data to Quantcast it can take them up to **12 days** to process your new data.

 Quantcast supports the `identify` and `track` methods on our API.